-There were multiple overpasses of the MLS instrument during the 2004 ground-based campaign (Figure 5.2).
+There were multiple overpasses of the MLS instrument during the 2004 ground-based campaign (Figure 5.4).
 Partial columns of ozone, HCl, CO and N2O can be compared with the ground-based MANTRA 2004 data in the same manner as in §5.4.
 To properly compare partial columns, the MLS data must be smoothed with the U of T FTS averaging kernels over the coincident pressure levels using Equation 5.4.1.
-The U of T FTS MCT density-weighted column averaging kernels are shown in Figure 5.23, and, for reference, example spectral fits for each molecule are shown in Figures 5.24.
+The U of T FTS MCT density-weighted column averaging kernels are shown in Figure 5.25, and example spectral fits for each molecule are shown in Figure 5.26.
 The microwindows are listed in Table 5.10.
-The U of T FTS measures down to the ground, whereas MLS does not measure quite as far into the troposphere.
 MLS data were filtered for quality and proximity to Vanscoy.
-The quality control consisted of removing all profiles for which any point in the volume mixing ratio profile had a value of <-1 and limiting column retrievals to only vertical levels recommended by the Version 1.5 Level 2 data quality and description document [101].
+The quality control consisted of removing all profiles for which any point in the volume mixing ratio profile had a value of <-1 and limiting column retrievals to only vertical levels recommended by the Version 1.5 Level 2 data quality and description document [104].
 The latitude range of the data is from 50°N to 55°N, and the longitude range is 90°W to 120°W, approximately centred on Vanscoy (52°N, 107°W).
 Because this time of year the atmosphere is zonally dynamically quiescent (§2), this range should be suitable for all gases.
-The partial profile comparisons are shown in Figures 5.25, 5.27, 5.30 and 5.32 and show the variability of the MLS profiles for a single day of measurements and the pressure levels upon which the comparisons take place.
-Partial column comparisons are shown in Figures 5.26, 5.28, 5.31 and 5.33.
+The partial profile comparisons are shown in Figures 5.27, 5.29, 5.32 and 5.34 and show the variability of the MLS profiles for a single day of measurements and the pressure levels upon which the comparisons take place.
+Partial column comparisons are shown in Figures 5.28, 5.30, 5.33 and 5.35.

-&lt;sup>4According to Livesey et al. [101], the MLS averaging kernels are sharply peaked and so it should not be necessary to consider their effect in this case, since the U of T FTS ground-based averaging kernels are very broad.
+&lt;sup>4According to Livesey et al. [104], the MLS averaging kernels are sharply peaked and so it should not be necessary to consider their effect in this case, since the U of T FTS ground-based averaging kernels are very broad.

-Figure 5.23: Density-weighted column averaging kernels for the U of T FTS ground-based data.
+Figure 5.25: Density-weighted column averaging kernels for the U of T FTS ground-based data.

 The error bars on the MLS data are the standard deviation from that day's measurements (on average, MLS records $\sim 10$ measurements per day in this latitude and longitude band), and the error bars on the U of T FTS data are the standard deviation from the August 11 data.
-The ozone, N2O and CO partial columns measured by the MCT detector data agree, within error, with the MLS partial columns, except for the August 28 column for CO.
+The ozone, $N_2O$ and CO partial columns measured by the MCT detector data agree, within error, with the MLS partial columns, except for the August 28 column for CO.
 The HCl MLS daily mean partial columns are higher than the MCT daily mean total columns by 7%.
-There is a known $\sim 0.2-0.4$ ppbv (10-15%) high bias of MLS HCl as compared with HALOE [101, 102].
+There is a known $\sim 0.2-0.4$ ppbv (10-15%) high bias of MLS HCl as compared with HALOE [104, 105].
 The discrepancy between MLS and HALOE cannot yet be explained.
-This is also what is seen in Figure 5.27.
-Since the a priori HCl values used in this analysis are from HALOE climatologies [90], this could account for some of the partial column differences.
-Figure 5.29 shows the (only slight) improvement for retrieving HCl partial columns with the a priori multiplied by 1.1 (i.e. an increase of 10% at every level).
-The difference in this case between the MLS and U
+This is also what is seen in Figure 5.29.
+Since the a priori HCl values used in this analysis are from HALOE climatologies [92], this could account for some of the partial column differences.
+Figure 5.31 shows the (only slight) improvement for retrieving HCl partial columns with the a priori multiplied by 1.1 (i.e. an increase of 10% at every level).
+The difference in this case between the MLS and U of T FTS means is 6%.
+The comparisons worsen when the a priori is increased by 15%